nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 4. Get the sublist to be rendered based on the calculated `fromIndex` and `endIndex`.
 5. Render the updated sublist.

-### Status Bar Footer -- how to reflect the total number of contacts
+### Status Bar Footer: how to reflect the total number of contacts
 The `ModelManager` class now also stores `allContacts` attribute, on top of the `filteredList` attribute present initially.
 It represents the full list of contacts which the model can keep track on.
 This `allContacts` can be obtained subsequently by the `LogicManager` with a method provided by the ModelManager.
 A listener is added so that the statusbarFooter will listen for any changes made to the `allContacts` and if so update the number accordingly.
 ![img_2.png](img_2.png)